jbegaint/mips/README.md

 * help pour plus d'informations

-(Warning: by default `mipsel-linux-gnu-as` compiles in little endian, use -EB to force big endian.)
+(Warning: by default `mipsel-linux-gnu-as` compiles in little endian, use option `-EB` to force big endian.)

 Auteurs: